Aphex Model 250

 The Aphex Model 250 Aural Exciter was the latest generation, fully professional Aural Exciter, loaded with powerful new processing features and improved circuitry.
 The dual-channel Type III adds thrilling new dimensions to Aural Excitement.
 Noise and distortion are virtually eliminated in the Type Ill circuitry, with new special features that make enhancement possible and actually erase noise from noisy sources.
 The Aphex Model 250 Aural Exciter is the third successor to the original Aphex Aural Exciter that started an audio revolution back in 1975.

-The Aphex Model 250 Aural Exciter Type III utilizes a patented audio process that will recreate and restore missing harmonics.
+The Aphex Model 250 Aural Exciter Type III utilises a patented audio process that will recreate and restore missing harmonics.
 These harmonics are musically and dynamically related to the original When added, they restore natural brightness, clarity and presence, and can actually extend audio bandwidth.
-The harmonics are low in level, however, they add little to the signal.
-Unlike an equalizer or other “brightness enhancers,” which can only boost high frequencies, the Type III Aural Exciter extends the high frequencies.
-It is a single-ended process that can be applied at any point in an audio chain, and needs no decoding.
+The harmonics are low in level; however, they add little to the signal.
+Unlike an equaliser or other “brightness enhancers,” which can only boost high frequencies, the Type III Aural Exciter extends the high frequencies.
+It is a single-ended process that can be applied at any point in an audio chain and needs no decoding.

 The Type III Aural Exciter consists of two audio paths, the main path and the process side-chain path.
 The main path transparently conveys the audio signal directly from the input Stage to the output stage, maintaining unity gain with wide dynamic range.
 The side-chain path contains all of the Aural Exciter processing circuits and receives audio from the input stage.
 A mixing circuit in the main path allows the sidechain output signal to be mixed with the main signal.
 You adjust the amount of MIX to set the strength of the effect.